stepleton/NeoWidEx/MANUAL.md

 `$157/$01/$11`.

-The offset and interleave parameters should be the same as the ones used when the Widget was last formatted.
+The offset and interleave parameters should be the same as the ones used when the Widget was last formatted, which in most cases should be the parameters stored in the existing spare table.
 This information can be recovered from the [DRIVE INFO](#drive-info) option.

 :warning: `Initialize_SpareTable` does not remove any other spare tables that